Home

 Similar to Trengo, Sleekflow’s platform can’t handle high message volumes very well, often slowing down or crashing when traffic spikes.
 Its customer support, available Monday through Friday (9 am to 6 pm HKT), is also limited, so businesses might struggle to get help during off-hours.

 Sleekflow’s pricing starts at $159/month for 3 users, but WhatsApp is not included in the free plan, making it an expensive option if you need to scale.
+Learn more about how Sleekflow compares to respond.io here.

 Pros